-In order to help ensure the on-going fitness and propriety of those employees in Key Functions, MICL conducts an annual Fit and Proper Assessment of Key Functions.
+In order to help ensure the on-going fitness and propriety of those employees in Senior Management Functions (SMFs) or Certification Regime Roles (CRRs), MICL conducts an annual Fit and Proper Assessment.

-The assessment is completed by all employees responsible for Key Functions.
+The assessment is completed by all employees designated as SMFs or CRRs.
 This process is supported by:

-- Appropriate role profiles, which detail the job requirements and competencies; - A job description; - Individual Development Plans (IDPs) to ensure on-going competence; and - The annual performance review process, which includes mid-year reviews, annual reviews and the development of IDPs.
+- Appropriate role profiles, which detail the job requirements and competencies; - A job description;

+- Individual Development Plans (IDPs) to ensure on-going competence; and - The annual performance review process, which includes mid-year reviews, annual reviews and the development of IDPs.